computationalmodelling/virtualmicromagnetics/docs/virtual-machine-software.rst

 concepts, allows the virtual machine to be preserved and distributed as a :term:`virtual environment`, and simplifies the creation of virtual machines.

-You are now ready to :ref:`get started as a poweruser<getting-started-poweruser>`, which explains how to create custom environments containing software you choose, as well as instructions for adding new software or configuring your own virtual environment.
+You can learn more about :ref:`container-software`, or you can :ref:`get started as a poweruser<getting-started-poweruser>`, which explains how to create custom environments containing software you choose, as well as instructions for adding new software or configuring your own virtual environment.